Colonoscopies & Colon Care

 A few days before your colonoscopy, you’ll begin adjusting your diet to ensure your colon is properly prepared for the procedure.
 While specific instructions may vary, most patients are asked to follow a low-fiber diet for two to three days, transitioning to a clear liquid diet (water, broth, plain gelatin) 24 hours before the procedure.

-The bowel preparation begins the afternoon or evening prior to your colonoscopy.
+The bowel preparation begins the afternoon or the night before your colonoscopy.
 Your doctor will direct you to take a prescribed oral laxative preparation solution.
 The laxative causes you to have diarrhea to clean your colon.
+In some cases when an oral laxative is not possible or effective, an enema may be needed.
 Emptying the bowels completely allows the doctor to see the inside of the rectum and colon during the procedure.
 The timing and instructions will depend on the specific preparation prescribed and the time of your procedure.

 All details will be clearly outlined in your prescription, including any adjustments to your medications or supplements prior to the procedure.
 Rest assured, our care team is here to support you every step of the way.

 Colonoscopies are not typically painful.
 You are sedated during the procedure to help you feel comfortable.
 You could experience slight pressure or cramping.
-The procedure is relatively quick — generally 20 to 40 minutes.
+This outpatient procedure is relatively quick, generally only 20 to 40 minutes.

 During the procedure, you will lay on your side.
-The doctor inserts a scope (long, flexible tube) into the rectum.
+The doctor inserts the colonoscope (long, flexible tube) into the rectum.
 A small camera placed at the end of the tube allows the doctor to view the entire colon.

 If abnormal tissue is found, a small amount of that tissue is removed for analysis (a biopsy).
 Your doctor will also remove any polyps located during the procedure.